ikus060/tkvue/README.md

 * `@tkvue.computed_property()` should be used to register observable computed property with cache support.
 * `@tkvue.command` should be used to register functions.
 * `tkvue.state()` should be used to register observable state.
+* Keep track of widget ordering when visibility get toggle with pack geometry manager.

 ## 2.1.6 (2023-01-07)